manjotsc/ha-kore_wireless/README.md

 ### Integration not loading

 - Check Home Assistant logs for errors
-- Verify your API token is correct
+- Verify your Client ID and Client Secret are correct
 - Ensure you have network connectivity to Kore Wireless API

 ### No data showing

 - Verify your SIMs are properly set up in Kore Wireless
-- Check that your API token has the necessary permissions
+- Check that your API client has the necessary permissions
 - Wait for the first update cycle (default: 5 minutes)

 ### Authentication errors

-- Regenerate your API token in the Kore Wireless portal
+- Regenerate your Client Secret in the Kore Wireless Developer Console
-- Remove and re-add the integration with the new token
+- Remove and re-add the integration with the new credentials
+- Note: Client Secrets cannot be retrieved after creation, only regenerated

+### "Invalid client credentials" error

+- Double-check that you're using the correct Client ID
+- Ensure the Client Secret hasn't been regenerated since setup
+- Verify your API client is active in the Kore Wireless console

 ## Contributing